im-open/update-deployment-board/README.md

   - Update the board name and description if desired.
   - Once the board has been copied over update, delete or add columns as necessary.

-If the repository has multiple deployable artifacts, like a database and app service, separate boards can be set up for each.
+If the repository has multiple deployable artifacts, like a database and app service, the recommended approach is to create separate boards for each deployable type.

+Some repositories that contain multiple deployable artifacts may need to customize the behavior of the action.
+For repos where one release tag is created but the deployments for each item happen separately there is a `deployable-type` argument.
+This allows you to specify the type (*like MFE, API, SVC, BFF, DB, etc*) and separate issues are created for each deployable on the project board.
+This can make tracking of separate deployable artifacts in the same repository easier.

 ## Action Conventions
 - This action can be used in conjunction with [cleanup-deployment-board] so the project board only shows the most current items.